 Measles & Rubella Initiative

-The American Red Cross plays a pivotal role in vaccination campaigns.
-With support from the Red Cross, volunteers use mass media, rallies, door-to-door visits and educational entertainment to reach families who do not have access to routine health services, whether they live in distant villages or urban settlements.
-This personal outreach has increased participation in mass vaccination campaigns, leading to greater immunization coverage and warding off disease outbreaks.
+The Red Cross plays a pivotal role in vaccination campaigns worldwide.
+Local volunteers use mass media, rallies, door-to-door visits and educational entertainment to reach families who do not have access to routine health services.
+Whether in distant villages or urban settlements, these campaigns may be the only way for children to receive this lifesaving vaccine.

 Learn more about our work with the Measles & Rubella Initiative and partner organizations, including the United Nations Foundation, the U.S. Centers for Disease Control and Prevention, UNICEF and World Health Organization.